pjolson/MySuiteBlog/blog/SuiteAnalyticsWorkbook.md

 description:
     Have you ever wanted to be able to do more with your saved searches and reporting in NetSuite?
 Are you tired of edit/saving to test criteria or results changes?
 Have you ever withes you could create pivot tables in NetSuite?

-tags: ["SuiteAnalytics", "SavedSearch", "Reports", "Admin"]
+tags: ["Admin", "Reports", "SavedSearch", "SuiteAnalytics"]
 ---

 # SuiteAnalytics Workbook (Beta)